Keeping Pipes Clean in Hygienic and Sanitary Processing

 Pigging Before CIP

-Pigging systems are primarily used to recover product from within pipelines, instead of flushing it to waste.
+Industrial process pipeline cleaning and pigging go hand-in-hand.
+It’s important to note that pigging systems are primarily used to recover product from within pipelines, instead of flushing it to waste.
+This is different from cleaning.
 However, pigging also makes the CIP process quicker, easier and more efficient.

 To ‘pig’ a system, a solid projectile with a diameter slightly larger than the pipeline transporting the liquid is propelled through the pipe by pressurizing the pipework behind it.
 Instead of being flushed to drain, the liquid residue in the pipe is recovered: pushed by the projectile (pig) and forced to the destination filler or tank, or returned to source.
 It can then continue being processed along with the rest of the product.